- Must visit

 Museo Nacional de Escultura

-Spain’s leading museum for polychrome wooden sculpture, set in the Colegio de San Gregorio and nearby historic buildings.
+Spain’s leading museum of polychrome sculpture, housed in the Colegio de San Gregorio and other historic buildings.
 A major cultural highlight in Valladolid.

 Take a flight from Turin to Valladolid and enjoy the approximately 665 miles (1071 km) long journey.
 Find schedules and pricing options for a convenient and affordable trip.